AussieSeaweed/personal-website/source/index.rst

-.. personal-blog documentation master file, created by sphinx-quickstart on Sat Jan 11 00:02:47 2025.
+.. personal-website documentation master file, created by sphinx-quickstart on Sat Jan 11 00:02:47 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.